shobrook/rebound/README.rst

 to scrape Stack Overflow content and subprocess is used to catch compiler errors.

-To make a contribution, clone the repo and create a new branch, make your changes and then submit a pull request.
-If you’ve discovered a bug or have a feature request, create an `issue`_ and tag it respectively.
+To make a contribution, fork the repo, make your changes and then submit a pull request.
+If you’ve discovered a bug or have a feature request, create an `issue`_ and tag it appropriately.

 Acknowledgements
 ----------------